Skip to main content

 Change up your workouts

 Exercise is one of the best tools we have against insulin resistance.
 Experiment with different types of exercise like strength training and cardio to see how each affects your post-meal and daily glucose levels.
+Even a walk right after a high-carb meal can help curb the rise in glucose.

 Focus on sleep